‘Beauty And The Beast’ Makeup Line Released By L’Oreal

 Other lipstick and nail polish colors include the beloved characters Mrs. Potts, the candlestick Lumiere, the clock Cogsworth, the feather duster Fifi, and the mystical rose.
 For Mrs. Potts, the color chosen is a precocious periwinkle pink.

 The Beauty and the Beast Lumiere lipstick is a more of a dusty rose that leans to the perfect nude shade; the nail color is a soft baby pink.
 Cogsworth’s chosen color is orange-red; Fifi gets a plum color for the lipstick and nail polish.
-The mystical rose also has a red rose lip color paired with a metallic grey nail polish.
+The mystical rose also has a red rose lip color paired with a metallic gray nail polish.

 Unfortunately, this L’Oreal Paris makeup line for the Beauty and the Beast film is only available in Europe!
 It will be available on Amazon Italy February 9.
-According to Allure, a representative of L’Oreal Paris revealed that the Beauty and the Beast limited edition collection will only be sold in Europe.
+According to Allure, a representative of L’Oreal Paris revealed that the Beauty and the Beast limited edition collection would only be sold in Europe.

 Exciting news – L’Oréal Paris is releasing a Beauty and the Beast makeup line – ????
 Available from tomorrow #MakeUp #BeautyAndTheBeast pic.twitter.com/FVAAEPPkiX